AkshatMittu/NL2SQL/README.md

 ### How to Run
  - Make sure the Mistral API key is still working.
- - Install packages/dependencies using
+ - Install packages/dependencies using `pip install -r requirements.txt`
-   """
-   pip install -r requirements.txt
-   """
-- Finally, run `main.py` using
+- Finally, run `main.py` using `python main.py`
-  """
-  python main.py
-  """

 ---

 ### Team